input-output-hk/plutus-pioneer-program/docs/overview.rst

 The source code for the lectures can be found `here <https://github.com/input-output-hk/plutus-pioneer-program/tree/main/code>`_.

+These notes can be downloaded in PDF or ePub formats using the links at the bottom left of the page.

 .. note::
     The Plutus Pioneer lectures were created at a time when Plutus was going through rapid development.
 As a result, earlier lectures rely on earlier versions of the Plutus code.
 Once Plutus has settled into a stable form, I will update all these notes to reflect this, and will make sure to highlight the differences between the video